Aphilosopher30/AdventureGame/README.md

 - We need users, or rather players.
   - Each player needs to be able to enter a Game
   - they need a name
-  - they will need a password i expect. but that's not a priority early on.
+  - they will need a password I expect.
+But that's not a priority early on.